jfhbrook/node-ecstatic/README.md

 # Contributing:

-This project's current implementation is extremely simplistic.
-If you find that it's not cutting the mustard: Please!
-Send a pull request!
-Or, at least, file an issue.
+This project's implementation is pretty much g2g (thanks @substack) but currently does not work in Union.
+This is because Union's response piping is currently broken.

+Once Union is fixed, this will work there as well.

 # License: